Bridgeland High School

 Bridgeland High School is a high school in the Bridgeland community in unincorporated Harris County, Texas, in the Houston metropolitan area.
 It is part of the Cypress-Fairbanks Independent School District (CFISD).

 History

-Michael Smith is the first principal of Bridgeland High School.
+Michael Smith was the first principal of Bridgeland High School.
 Before Bridgeland opened, he was the principal of Cy-Fair High School.

 The opening relieved Cypress Ranch High School.

 Campus

 Bridgeland High School is located near Texas State Highway 99 (Grand Parkway), off of Mason Road.
 It has a four-story academic wing, which is the first of its kind in the district.

-Bridgeland will be a part of an "Educational Village", a multi-campus site that will include Wells Elementary and a middle school.
+Bridgeland is a part of an "Educational Village", a multi-campus site that includes Wells Elementary and Sprague middle school.
 The high school will be the tallest structure in the complex.

 Academics

 For the 2018–2019 school year, the school received an A grade from the Texas Education Agency, with an overall score of 95 out of 100.
 The school received an A grade in two domains, Student Achievement (score of 94) and Closing the Gaps (score of 96), and a B grade for School Progress (score of 83).
 The school received four of the seven possible distinction designations for Academic Achievement in English Language Arts/Reading, Academic Achievement in Social Studies, Post-Secondary Readiness, and Top 25%: Comparative Closing the Gaps.